albar965/littlenavmap-manual/en/MENUS.md

 #### ![New Flight Plan](../images/icons/filenew.png "New Flight Plan") New Flight Plan {#new-flight-plan}

-Erases current plan and creates a new one.
+Erases the current flight plan.

+You have to use the [Search Result Table View Context Menu](SEARCH.md#search-result-table-view-context-menu),  the [Map Context Menu](MAPDISPLAY.md#map-context-menu) or the [Flight Plan Route Description](ROUTEDESCR.md) dialog to create a flight plan.

 #### ![Open Flight Plan](../images/icons/fileopen.png "Open Flight Plan") Open Flight Plan {#open-flight-plan}

 Opens a Flight Simulator PLN file.
 FS9 flight plan files are not supported.

-An opened flight plan file will be reloaded on start up (reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab).
+An opened flight plan file will be reloaded on start up \(reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab\).

+Procedures and speed will be added to the flight plan if the file was saved by _Little Navmap_ and contained any procedure annotations.

 #### ![Append flight plan](../images/icons/fileappend.png "Append flight plan") Append Flight Plan {#append-flight-plan}